Present Perfect And Present Perfect Progressive

 • "She has been playing the piano since she was a child."
 (This highlights the long-term, continuous habit of playing the piano.)

 There are certain verbs, known as stative verbs, that are typically not used in the progressive form.
 These verbs describe states, feelings, or conditions rather than actions.
-Examples include know, believe, understand, like, hate, and want.
+So examples include know, believe, understand, like, hate, and want.
 Instead of using the present perfect progressive with these verbs, we use the present perfect simple.

 • "I have known her for many years."
 (Correct)